 I want to open this post with rotten tomatoes (the fruit, not the website).
-Today, nobody throws them anymore.
-Or any rotten fruit, for that matter.
+Today, nobody throws tomatoes anymore.
+Or any rotten fruit for that matter.

 To respect your audience –fast.

 Avoiding rotten tomatoes projectiles was the life in the public speaking arena that was the ancient Roman forums.
-They didn’t mess around.
+Those audiences didn’t mess around.

 Either 👍 or 👎.

-Lucky for you, a mistake would not take you out of the game.
-But, you still have a lot riding on what may be a split-second decision made by someone busy, distracted, or just in the middle of sipping on a can of `nope’ juice.
+Lucky for you, a mistake in the inbox won’t take you out of the game.
+Still, there’s a lot riding on the split-second decisions made by subscribers who may be busy, distracted, or just in the middle of sipping on a can of `nope’ juice.

-Whether your message will spark a conversation (and conversion) or get a good’ol thrashing via a swipe to the trash folder depends on how well you prepared and their first impression of you.
+Whether your message will spark a conversation (and conversion) or get your message thrown in the trash like rotten fruit depends on the impression your inbox display makes.

 - Is your pre-opening content designed to get you noticed?

-- Do your subject lines give them a reason to want to keep reading?
+- Do your subject lines give subscribers a reason to want to keep reading?

-- Are they online or even awake when you’re sending it?
+- Are your list members online or even awake when you’re sending your message?

-- Is it relevant for them at that point?
+- Is your content relevant for them at that moment?
 Or at all?

-There is a way to stand out in the inbox without click-baiting.
+There is a way to stand out in the inbox without resorting to clickbait or other tactics that can cost your subscribers’ trust and engagement and harm your deliverability rates.

-Walk with me through this guide and learn step-by-step how to craft email subject lines so good your competitors will want to build a colossus for you.
+Walk with me through this guide to creating subject lines that attract attention and entice opens.
+Learn step-by-step how to craft email subject lines so good your competitors will want to build a colossus for you.

 - Tracking recipients’ geolocations.